wrtobin/wrtobin.github.io/index.md

 ### About Me

 I am a computer science PhD candidate at Rensselaer Polytechnic Institute (RPI) in Troy, NY.
-I develop software for HPC machi es and applications.
+I develop software for HPC machines and applications.
 My thesis work has been concerning the development of tools and libraries for the efficient implementation and execution of multi-scale numerical simulations on HPC architectures.

-I'm also an avid hiker and a leader in the RPI Graduate Outdoor Recreation Program.
-I am a 46r and am working on becoming a winter 46r as well.
+I'm also an avid hiker and a 46r (#10768) and I'm working on becoming a winter 46r as well.
+I'm also a leader in the RPI Graduate Outdoor Recreation Program (GORP) and design and lead both events for the general graduate student body and training events for GORP leaders-in-training.

 ### Research

-My thesis work is focused on the development of the Adaptive Multi-scale Simulation Infrastructure (AMSI), a set of libraries intended to assist in the development and execution of numerically multi-scale and multi-model simulations, specifically on HPC machines targeting in particular the IBM BluegGene/Q architecture, though intended for use on any HPC platform.
+My thesis and primary work has been the Adaptive Multi-scale Simulation Infrastructure (AMSI), a set of libraries to assist in the development and execution of numerically multi-scale simulations, specifically on HPC machines but targeting in particular the IBM BluegGene/Q architecture.
+Most performance runs involving AMSI-supported code have been conducted on the AMOS BlueGene/Q machine managed by the [CCI](http://cci.rpi.edu/).

-Additionally I have conducted work to develop multi-scale mechanics simulations including a soft biological tissue simulation using the AMSI libraries to support development and execution.
+Additionally I have conducted work to develop numerical HPC simulations and tools including a multi-scale soft biological tissue simulation using the AMSI libraries, the Simmetrix backend for the SCOREC::Core tools, and am currently assisting in the development of several fusion codebases.

 ### Code